metio/terraform-provider-k8s/docs/data-sources/actions_summerwind_dev_horizontal_runner_autoscaler_v1alpha1_manifest.md

 Optional:

-- `min_replicas` (Number) MinReplicas is the number of runners while overriding.
-If omitted, it doesn't override minReplicas.
+- `min_replicas` (Number) MinReplicas is the number of runners while overriding.If omitted, it doesn't override minReplicas.
 - `recurrence_rule` (Attributes) (see [below for nested schema](#nestedatt--spec--scheduled_overrides--recurrence_rule))

 <a id="nestedatt--spec--scheduled_overrides--recurrence_rule"></a>